5004-SEA-Fa24-Geeng/final-project-final-project-9/DesignDocuments/InitialDesign/InitialDesign-README.md

 ## 9. Member Responsibilities
 - Responsible for the view layer using Java Swing.
 Implements the UI components for displaying, filtering, and managing the dog list.
 Works on user-facing interactions such as form inputs, list displays, and button triggers.
-- Responsible for the Model and data layer.
+- Responsible for the model and data layer.
 Implements file I/O logic (reading and writing JSON/CSV files), manages the internal data structure of dogs and wishlists, and develops supporting logic for filtering, sorting, and saving data.
 Also in charge of writing JUnit tests.
-- Responsible for the Controller logic and integration of additional features.
+- Responsible for the controller logic and integration of additional features.
 Implements control flow for adding/searching dogs and managing UI logic.
 Develops the “Nearby Dogs” feature based on simulated location data.
 Also handles documentation, including UML diagrams, the proposal, and the final user manual.

 ## 10. Timeline
 Now - 4.11: implement backend and GUI